Yaddo Application Guidelines

 Late applications will not be accepted.
 All applications must be submitted electronically – no paper applications are accepted.
 Artists working in all genres should go to yaddo.slideroom.com for specific instructions on completing an application for residency.
 Please read all information on the Yaddo website before beginning your SlideRoom application, including Frequently Asked Questions.

-Artists in all disciplines who are enrolled in graduate or undergraduate programs, or are engaged in completing work toward an academic degree at the time of application are not eligible to apply to Yaddo.
+Artists in all disciplines who are enrolled in graduate or undergraduate programs, or are engaged in completing work toward an academic degree at the time of application, are not eligible to apply to Yaddo.

 All artists seeking residency at Yaddo must submit a complete application, including recent work samples.
 The criterion for repeat visit requests is the same as for first visits – the quality of the artist’s work.
-However, preference is normally given to persons who have not recently visited Yaddo.
+However, preference is normally given to artists who have not recently visited Yaddo.

-There is no fee for residency.
 Yaddo’s nonrefundable application fee is $30, to which is added a fee for media uploads ranging from $5 to $10, depending on the discipline.
 Application fees must be paid by credit card.
 Applicants who might experience difficulty in paying the application fee are encouraged to contact our Program Department.
 Artists are responsible for the means to travel to and from Yaddo.
 However, we have access grants available to offset the costs of accepting an invitation to Yaddo.

 Residencies vary in length – the average stay is five weeks.
 The minimum stay is two weeks; the maximum is eight weeks.